swipswaps/objectiv-analytics/bach/docs/source/modelhub_basics.rst

 A simple aggregation model
 --------------------------
-Calculating the unique users is one of the basic models in the model hub.
+Calculating the unique users is one of the basicÒ models in the model hub.
 As it is an aggregation model, it is called with `model_hub.aggregate.unique_users()`.
-It uses the time_aggregation that is set when the model hub was instantiated.
+It uses the *time_aggregation* that is set when the model hub was instantiated.
 With `.head()` we immediately query the data to show the results. `.to_pandas()` can be used to use all results as a pandas object in python.
-These (and following) results are sorted descending, so we show the latest data first.

 .. code-block:: python